iballara/iballara.com/_posts/2018-08-20-traversing-a-tree.md

 # Example

 We will now solve an algorithm using BFS so you can see how it is used.
-The algorithm consists in checking **what is the maximum number of connected number** of a given grid.
+The algorithm consists in checking **what is the maximum number of connected numbers** of a given grid.
 We can only connect cells using up, down, left and right directions.
 Imagine our grid is the following:

 ```